 An inspirational read

 This is an inspiring read for anyone wishing to start a business or grow bigger.
 Malcolm Gladwell is staff writer on the New Yorker magazine and author of the best seller ‘Outliers – the anatomy of success’.
-He is also one of the most insightful people on the planet – I’m working my way through all of his books!
-The book reveals an armoury of ideas that could help shift the balance of power between the minnows and the mighty.
+He is also one of the most insightful people on the planet.
+And I’m working my way through all of his books 😉 The book reveals an armoury of ideas to help shift the balance of power from the minnows to the mighty.

 Packed with insights